rreyna12/selenium_testing-automation_repo/README.md

 This test will fail if run too frequently, as Amazon's "validate you're not a robot" page will come up

 **<ins>How to run</ins>:**
-  1. Download the firstPRoject_SeleniumSiteWalkthrough folder
+  1. Download the `firstPRoject_SeleniumSiteWalkthrough` folder
   2. Complete the pre req steps above
   3. Execute the `Selenium_firstProject.py` file

 ## test_googleDrive_Upload-and-Cleanup
-**<ins>Summary</ins>:** A more robust Selenium/python project that, with a test account, creates a folder in Google Drive and uploads a test document.
+**<ins>Summary</ins>:** A more robust Selenium WebDriver & python project that, with a test account, creates a folder in Google Drive and uploads a test document.
 It then validates the results and if successful, logs the output and then cleans up the test.
 If unsuccessful, logs output to the user for troubleshooting.

 Includes native python functions as needed and unit testing for those functions.